PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

-Please analyze the attached audio clip for potential disinformation.
-Ignore any music content and focus on the spoken content.
-Use the provided heuristics to identify and flag any disinformation snippets. **Accurately determine the `start_time` and `end_time` for each flagged snippet**, as these values are critical for further processing in the pipeline.
+Please analyze the provided timestamped transcription for potential disinformation.
+Use the provided heuristics to identify and flag any disinformation snippets. **Determine the `start_time` and `end_time` of each flagged snippet based on the timestamps in the transcription**.
 Ensure that your output adheres strictly to the provided JSON schema.

 # Overview

-1. **Audio Analysis:**
+1. **Transcription Analysis:**

-   - Listen attentively to the entire audio segment.
+   - Carefully read the entire timestamped transcription.
    - Focus on content that may contain disinformation according to the heuristics provided.

 2. **Disinformation Detection:**